Technologicat/mcpyrate/repl.md

 In your IPython configuration, make sure `c.TerminalInteractiveShell.autocall = 0`.
 Expression macro invocations will not work in the REPL if autocall is enabled, because in `mcpyrate` macros are functions, and the REPL imports those functions so you can easily view their docstrings.

 Currently **no startup banner is printed**, because extension loading occurs after IPython has already printed its own banner.
-We cannot manually print a banner, because some tools (notably ``importmagic.el`` for Emacs, included in [Spacemacs](http://spacemacs.org/)) treat the situation as a fatal error in Python interpreter startup if anything is printed (and ``ipython3 --no-banner`` is rather convenient to have as the python-shell, to run IPython in Emacs's inferior-shell mode).
+We cannot manually print a banner, because some tools (notably ``importmagic.el`` for Emacs, included in [Spacemacs](http://spacemacs.org/)) treat the situation as a fatal error in Python interpreter startup if anything is printed.

 ## `mcpyrate.repl.console.MacroConsole`, the macro-enabled embeddable REPL